francislewis/dotfiles/README.md

 6. nautilus scripts

 7. <a href="https://github.com/Russell91/sshrc">sshrc</a> (mirrors my .bashrc when in ssh)

+8. My gimp config, looks like photoshop a bit

 I also use <a href="https://github.com/nanorc/nanorc">nanorc/nanorc</a> for my nano config.